risingwavelabs/risingwave-docs-legacy/docs/guides/ingest-from-citus-cdc.md

 Change Data Capture (CDC) refers to the process of identifying and capturing data changes in a database, then delivering the changes to a downstream service in real time.

-Citus database is an extension to Postgres that transforms Postgres into a distributed database.
+Citus database is an extension to PostgreSQL that transforms PostgreSQL into a distributed database.
 For more details, see [Citus data](https://www.citusdata.com).

 ## Set up Citus